-Over the last year, we recorded a record output of new knowledge, with 21 additions to our online resource, the Knowledge Portal.
+100 countries, working in locations from Yorkshire to Chongqing.
+Over the last year, we recorded a record output of new knowledge, with 22 additions to our online resource, the Knowledge Portal.
 The Knowledge Portal is one of our best assets, because it allows anyone who has an interest in CIBSE anywhere in the world to benefit from and contribute to CIBSE's wider knowledge offering.
 New titles on the Knowledge Portal included several for the Society of Light and Lighting (SLL) and five additions to the Digital Engineering Series, providing guidance on the application of digital technologies, including Building Information Modelling (BIM).

 Digital engineering also provided the theme for a new division joining our line-up in 2017.
-The new Society of Digital Engineering provides a source of support in digital technology and processes in building services engineering and, like CIBSE's four established divisions, has an essential part to play in promoting excellence.
+The new Digital Engineering Society provides a source of support in digital technology and processes in building services engineering and, like CIBSE's four established divisions, has an essential part to play in promoting excellence.

-Across our groups, societies, divisions and regions thanks are due to our huge network of volunteers, who worked tirelessly on the many events and activities taking place over 2017, and also contributed to the programme for Build2Perform Live.
+Across our groups, societies, divisions and regions thanks are due to our huge network of volunteers, who worked tirelessly on the many events and activities taking place over 2017, and also contributed to the programme for the Build2Perform Live conference.
 We rely on everyone's help, hard work and support to make such events possible.
 CIBSE also recognises the efforts of its staff, who have helped our Institution to both improve its established services and develop new initiatives.